-Celebrate the new warmer weather by hosting an outdoor party.
-You want any party you throw to run without a hitch.
+Celebrate the nice weather by hosting an outdoor party.
+You want any party you throw to run without a hitch, so it's essential to be prepared in all aspects of planning.
 Whether you have a pool party, backyard barbecue, or rooftop get-together, avoid these mistakes to ensure that your guests have a great time.

 01 of 10